Comparisons / CrewAI vs LlamaIndex

 CrewAI vs LlamaIndex: Which Agent Framework to Use?

-CrewAI crewai organizes work into agents, tasks, and crews.
-LlamaIndex llamaindex started as a rag framework — connect your data, query it with an llm.
-Here is how they compare — and what the same patterns look like in plain Python.
+CrewAI organizes work into Agents, Tasks, and Crews.
+LlamaIndex started as a RAG framework — connect your data, query it with an LLM.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers